Thinkx-Software/ssentezo-wallet-documentation/README.md

         'msisdn' => 256770691484,
-        'reason' => 'your reason for the transaction', 'currency' => 'UGX', // should be a valid ISO code and this currency should be supported by your wallet 'callback' => 'https://yourcallback.com/callback.php', // url to call you back on transaction success.
+        'reason' => 'your reason for the transaction', 'currency' => 'UGX', // should be a valid ISO code and this currency should be supported by your wallet 'environment' => 'sandbox'
-        'environment' => 'sandbox'
     ];